Kaspazas/Kaspazas.github.io/docs/_methods/topic_modelling.md

     corpus = [dictionary.doc2bow(doc) for doc in processed_docs]  # initialize Gensim corpus
     gensim.corpora.MmCorpus.serialize('corpus.mm', corpus)  # save for later use

-Making of the model, note that all sorts of variables need to be experemented with and optimized for best results
+Making of the model, note that all sorts of variables need to be experimented with and optimized for best results.

     model = models.LdaModel(corpus=corpus,
                             id2word=dictionary,